Categories

 Negotiating with Suppliers:

 • Early Access to New Products: Suppliers might prioritize relationships with creditworthy businesses.
+Therefore, giving them earlier access to new or limited-edition wines.
+This potentially boosts sales and customer satisfaction.

 Building Business Reputation: